 Rarely do we find a headphone that ticks almost all the boxes.
-The Tanchjim Darling is a rare breed of IEM that has hardly any flaws, and doesn’t even come with that large of a sticker price.
+The Tanchjim Darling is an unusual breed of IEM that has hardly any flaws, and doesn’t even come with that large of a sticker price.

 The Darling is a small, but beautiful-looking IEM, with a cable that reminds us of the much more expensive Final Audio A8000.
 With very small housings, the Tanchjim Darling’s design should make it straightforward to obtain a proper fit and seal, regardless of ear size or shape.